matteosister/sfPropel15TaggableBehaviorPlugin/README.rst

 Tag widget!
 -----------

-This plugin has also a nice jquery 1.5 powered widget for your forms
+This plugin creates a tagging table with crossref attribute, that has one fk on the object table and one on the tag table.
+When this "many-to-many" relations occur, Propel admin generator comes out of the box with a nice multiple select to tag your objects.
+But if you want something more interactive there is a nice jquery powered widget.

-- Enable the sfTagHub module in your settings.yml file:
+- Enable the sfTagHub module in your settings.yml file (for jquery requests):

 *app/backend/config/settings.yml*